 A diagnostic test which measures how much urine remains in the bladder after urination.
 Specific measurement of PVR volume can be accomplished by catheterization, pelvic ultrasound, radiography, or radioisotope studies.

 A muscular, walnut-sized gland that surrounds part of the urethra.
-It secretes seminal fluid, a milky substance that combines with sperm (produced in the testicles) to form semen.
+It secretes seminal fluid which is a milky substance that combines with sperm (produced in the testicles) to form semen.

-The presence of pus in the urine; usually an indication of kidney or urinary tract infection.
+The presence of pus in the urine; this is usually an indication of kidney or urinary tract infection.

 Sexually Transmitted Disease (STD):